 Popular Skills for Claims Adjuster

-Claims Adjusters report using a wide range of professional skills.
-Most notably, skills in Construction Estimating, Litigation Case Management, Investigation, and Insurance are correlated to pay that is above average, with boosts in pay of 13 percent.
+Survey results suggest that Claims Adjusters put a wide range of professional skills to use.
+Most notably, skills in Investigation, Construction Estimating, Litigation Case Management, and Insurance are correlated to pay that is above average, with boosts between 11 percent and 13 percent.
 Those listing Typing as a skill should be prepared for drastically lower pay.
 Oral / Verbal Communication and Bilingual also typically command lower compensation.
-For most people, competency in Claim Handling are, more often than not, also skilled in Negotiation.
+Those proficient in Claim Handling are, more often than not, also skilled in Negotiation.

 Pay by Experience Level for Claims Adjuster